videlais/Unofficial-Ink-Cookbook/Chapter11/index.md

 ## Automatically Set to False

-The values used in a `LIST` are automatically set to false.
-What this means in practice is that any values include in a `LIST` are in it, but do not count toward its total unless they are “enabled,” set to true.
+The values used in a `LIST` are automatically set to `false`.
+What this means in practice is that any values include in a `LIST` are in it, but do not count toward its total unless they are "enabled," set to true.

 The following code will show a value of 0.